Party Wall Surveyors

 A “building owner” is the person carrying out the works, whereas the “adjoining owner” is the neighbour not carrying out the works.

-An official agreement must be in place between the building owner and the adjoining owner for work to commence.
+An official party wall agreement must be in place between the building owner and the adjoining owner for the works.

-Suppose an adjoining owner does not consent to the proposed works within 14 days of receiving notice under the Party Wall, etc. Act 1996, the parties will be deemed “in dispute.”
-At this point, both building owner and adjoining owner will need to appoint a surveyor for an agreement to be settled.
+Suppose an adjoining owner does not consent to the proposed works within 14 days of receiving notice under the Party Wall, etc. Act 1996.

-Notifiable works under the relevant sections of the Act (such as excavating within 3 metres of a neighbouring foundation) will require a notice.
-By serving such a notice, this invokes the Party Wall, etc. Act 1996.
+Notifiable works under the relevant sections of the Act (such as excavating within 3 metres of a neighbouring foundation) will require notice.
+Serving such a notice invokes the Party Wall, etc. Act 1996.

-If a dispute occurs between the building owner and adjoining owner before or after the Award has been served, they would then bring this to the attention of the party wall surveyor(s), who would have an impartial quasi-judicial role in resolving the dispute.
+If any issue occurs between the building owner and adjoining owner before or after the Award has been served, they would then bring this to the attention of the party wall surveyor(s), who would have an impartial quasi-judicial role in resolving the dispute.

 The surveyor(s) would inspect the property and reason with what has occurred within the framework of the Party Wall Award.
 Often, these issues can be resolved efficiently and without involving lawyers.
 Problems such as illegal works are covered under common law; however, Party Wall Awards often have the function of negating court action.

-This is the purpose of the Act: to achieve resolve between neighbours in a bid to avoid costly legal proceedings.
+This is the purpose of the Act: to achieve a resolution between neighbours in a bid to avoid costly legal proceedings.
 Our party wall experts will be able to talk you through any issues or disputes.

 See What Our Customers Are Saying